dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 >
 > exe - (Optional) TODO
 >
-> bundle - (Optional) String that limits the Context to Apps with the same bundle name
+> bundle - (Optional) String that limits the Context to apps with the same bundle name
 >
 > title - (Optional) String that limits the Context to windows with the same window title
 >